 Advanced generalist practitioners have an enhanced ability to assess individuals, families, groups, organizations and communities using a multi-level, structural approach to identify the locus of intervention targets.
-Advanced generalists have an enhanced ability to apply a complex matrix of human development, cultural, and life-cycle variables as well as relevant policy. environmental and structural issues to provide a strengths and evidence-based assessment of social change potential.
+Advanced generalists have an enhanced ability to apply a complex matrix of human development, cultural, and life-cycle variables as well as relevant policy, environmental and structural issues to provide a strengths and evidence-based assessment of social change potential.
 Advanced generalists have an enhanced ability to engage in assessment processes using valid assessment tools, identifying the biases, challenges and limitations of assessment frameworks in relationship to diverse socioeconomic status. racial, ethnic, gender, sexual orientation, cultural and lifestyle factors.
 They demonstrate this competency by:

-- Demonstrating the ability to autonomously collect, organize, critically analyze and interpret client/system data (including application of assessment tools and approaches) in complex practice situations - Critically identifying and implementing theoretically informed assessment strategies competency by differentially applying multiple intervention strategies utilizing culturally grounded approaches with individuals, families, groups, organizations and communities.
+- Demonstrating the ability to autonomously collect, organize, critically analyze and interpret client/system data (including application of assessment tools and approaches) in complex practice situations - Critically identifying and implementing theoretically informed assessment strategies

+- 8. Intervene with Individuals, Families, Groups, Organizations, and Communities Advanced generalist practitioners extend this competency by differentially applying multiple intervention strategies utilizing culturally grounded approaches with individuals, families, groups, organizations and communities.
 Advanced generalists use and critically analyze multiple theoretical perspectives and evidencebased practices to target obstacles encountered at multiple levels.
 They have enhanced ability to confront and manage individual social and behavioral determinants,, family and group dynamics, and community and societal structural impediments to client health and well-being.
 They have an enhanced ability to autonomously choose, implement and monitor the appropriate steps and stages within intervention strategies while establishing procedures for process and outcome evaluation.
-They demonstrate this
+They demonstrate this competency by: - Demonstrating practice autonomy in selecting appropriate intervention strategies - Demonstrating the ability to move a client system through the practice intervention process